WatiBenj/Blockchain_Ajtai_Hash/README.md

   6. Computation of the Merkle root from the set of transactions by each miner
   7. Mining process :
      - Each miner attempts successively to mine the next block by applying the Ajtai hash function on the concatenation of the hash of the previous bloc, the Merkle root and the nonce
-     - This step is repeated many times by randomly varying the nonce until the proof of work is verified (hash must begin with the correct number of 0's specified by the parameter *difficulty*)
+     - This step is repeated many times by randomly varying the nonce value until the proof of work is established (hash must begin with the correct number of 0's specified by the parameter *difficulty*)
      - The process ends immediately as soon as one of the miners obtains the desired hash value
   8. Addition of the new mined block to the blockchain of each miner
   9. Verification of the blockchain's validity by each miner